- What is Domestic Battery

 Is That an Option for You?

-Should a charge of domestic battery or another domestic charge be filed against you, you may be eligible for a domestic violence intervention diversion program.
+Should a charge of domestic battery or another domestic charge be filed against you, and you do not want to go to a full jury trial, you may be eligible for a domestic violence intervention diversion program.
 This is available for first time offenders and requires you to complete certain conditions over a period of time, which is usually six months to one year.
 If you complete the conditions required you may be eligible to obtain a dismissal of the charge without proceeding through a jury trial.
 This may or may not be an option for you.
-You should speak freely and confidentially to someone from our firm so that we can discuss all defenses in the facts of your individual situation.
+You should speak freely and confidentially to someone from our firm so that we can discuss all defenses and the facts of your individual situation.

 Also, Sandefer Law Firm can negotiate with the prosecutor regarding a disposition on your charge or a reduction in an effort to obtain the best disposition in respect to your case.
 If your case is not reduced or dismissed your best option may be a trial before a jury.
 These are matters which should be discussed at length if you’re experienced domestic violence attorney.

 It may be possible to avoid a formal conviction even if a charge is filed.
-Other considerations which need to be addressed in a domestic violence charge involve matters such as possession of a firearm, employment matters, and whether the charge may be able to be later sealed.
+Other considerations which need to be addressed in a domestic violence charge involve matters such as possession of a firearm, employment matters, and whether the charge may be able to be later sealed or expunged.

 CONTACT FLORIDA DOMESTIC VIOLENCE LAWYER- YOUR CASE NEEDS TO BE HANDLED INDIVIDUALLY, NOT ALL CASES ARE THE SAME

 Every domestic violence charge and case is unique.
+Every person is unique and the background of every situation is vastly different.
 You should not rely on the advice of family members or friends, their situation and the facts involved may be different.
+The prosecutor’s attitude toward your specific fact pattern may be something important to consider.
 You should speak with a Pinellas County or Pasco County domestic violence criminal defense lawyer.
 The initial consultation with Sandefer Law Firm is free.
-Please review the qualifications and experience of this website.
-When selecting the proper attorney, you should compare experience and qualifications and ask friends and persons in the legal community.
-Mr. Sandefer is represented people in all walks of life as well as persons involved in the court system and in law enforcement.
+If you are looking for the best attorney for you, please review Larry’s qualifications and experience on this website.
+When selecting the proper attorney, you should compare experience and qualifications and knowledge and ask friends and people in the legal community.
+Mr. Sandefer has represented people in all walks of life as well as people who work in the court system and even in law enforcement.
 His reputation and experience are well known.
 CALL US NOW TO SET UP A FREE CONFIDENTIAL MEETING TO DISCUSS YOUR CASE.

 When you are looking for the best domestic violence attorney for you please consider our background and experience.
-Our motto is: When Experience Counts, Count on Experience.
+When Experience Counts, Count on Experience.
 We will be with you every step of the way.

 Find us under Clearwater domestic violence attorney, St. Petersburg domestic violence attorney, Pinellas County domestic violence attorney, Pasco County domestic violence attorney, and Tampa domestic violence attorney.